Vishwas1/cppBoilerplate/README.md

 ```
 clone
-./autogen.sh this is download submodules as well.
+./autogen.sh this will execute autoreconf as well as will download submodules.
 ./configure --with-app1=yes  or ./configure
 make